How To Wear All This Kit!

 Trench Knife

-Believe it or not, but the knife was worn on the belt as well!
+Believe it or not, the knife was worn on the belt as well!
 Shock horror, how dare I make such outlandish claims!

 Parachute First Aid Kit

-Developed for the Air Corps the 1st aid kit was a standard issue to the parachute troops before a combat jump.
+Developed first for the Air Corps, the 1st aid kit was a standard issue to the parachute troops before a combat jump.
 This small waterproof pouch could be tied to equipment with its four fabric tapes.
 In this pouch there was a standard field dressing, tourniquet, and a morphine syrette along with an instruction sheet.

 MEDICS